UCLA Tanigawa Lab (est. 2025) is recruiting!

 Master's and undergraduate students at UCLA

 If you are interested in doing research within our lab, please reach out to me, explaining your motivation, interests, and qualifications.
+As with any subject matter, methodologies for scientific research and scientific communications are learnable skills.
+I prefer to work with individuals with intrinsic motivations.
 Depending on the advising capacity of the lab, we may prioritize students whose background aligns clearly with our research interests.
 Sometimes, we may advise you to study specific technical aspects in classes before working on research projects.
 Please reach out to me.

 Research interns and visiting students